Tooth decay (dental caries) is the destruction of tooth tissue by the action of cariogenic bacteria (germs that cause dental caries).

 Tooth decay will develop more frequently in areas where plaque is left undisturbed.
 These tend to include the rough biting surfaces of the back teeth and the surfaces in between your teeth because they are the hardest ones to clean effectively.
 Appropriate tooth brushing techniques and interdental cleaning will significantly lower the risk of dental decay at these sites.

 Tooth surfaces which are repeatedly exposed to sugars are also at a higher risk for developing decay.
 An example of this is 'baby bottle caries' that occurs when babies and toddlers are fed sugar-containing drinks such as formula and fruit juice, from a bottle during the day and at night for several years.
 The bottle teat concentrates the sugary liquids around the front teeth which can develop painful and unsightly cavities.
-To prevent this condition from developing or getting worse, children should be given only milk and water to drink and be encouraged to use a free-flow cup as early as possible, ideally by the age of 1 year.
+To prevent this condition from developing or getting worse, children should be given only milk and water to drink.
+They should be encouraged to use a free-flow cup as early as possible, ideally by the age of 1 year.
 Their teeth should be brushed twice daily as soon as they erupt and they should only be given water to drink at night after tooth brushing.

 How common is it?